refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 Graph is one type of organization of big data, information is stored in the edges and nodes.
 In some sense one can develop CNN to distinguish graphs instead of images, which would extend the application of CNN broadly.
 It is still a very new and active field, see [this post](https://tkipf.github.io/graph-convolutional-networks/) for a quick intro on GCN.

+* deconvolution networks (DN)

+The inverse of CNN which is designed to generate images.
+The better name for DN may transpose convolution network.
+See [this paper](https://arxiv.org/pdf/1603.07285.pdf) on convolution arithmetic and see [this](https://github.com/vdumoulin/conv_arithmetic) for animations of CN and DN calculation.
+Besides, here is [an example](https://zo7.github.io/blog/2016/09/25/generating-faces.html) of generating images from DN.

 ### Recurrent Neural Network

 * general idea

-RNN is designed for NLP (natural language processing) related tasks.
+RNN is designed for **NLP** (natural language processing) related tasks.
 A sentence may contain different number of words, but all the NN model we construct before only take fixed length input.
 To resolve this issue, we come to the construction of RNN.
 The basic structure is shown in the figure below.

 ![](http://upload-images.jianshu.io/upload_images/2256672-cf18bb1f06e750a4.jpg)